davidNguyenCU/spacerace2501/TextureDemo/README.txt

 We hope you enjoy the game and would love to answer questions regarding any of the mechanics.

 - Aaron, Brian, David

+Addendum: It appears that the exe file seems faulty.
+Running the application via the .sln file seems to work however.
+We're not sure as to how this came to be, but it's mostly the fact that this was heavily modified demo code from our class which has resulted in a lot of side effects we were't expecting.